Presidents since 1912

 Paul Heppelle is originally from Ontario but grew up in Saskatchewan, where he attended Collège Mathieu in Gravelbourg.
 An educator by training, he was the principal of the province’s first French immersion school: Saskatoon French School.
 He then taught at Collège Mathieu and became its principal in the late 1970s.
 In 1990, Paul Heppelle was appointed Director of the Francophone Affairs Branch of the Saskatchewan government.
 He was officially the first principal.

-In 2010, he was elected President of the ACF after two terms as community MLA for Regina.
-His term was marked by a significant increase in Francophone immigration to the province and the establishment of reception structures for newcomers.
+In 2010, he was elected President of the ACF after two terms as elected representative for Regina.
+His term was marked by a significant increase in Francophone immigration to the province and the establishment of welcoming structures in French for newcomers coming to Saskatchewan.
 Under his presidency, an international recruitment agreement was signed with the government of Mauritius.
-These efforts led, among other things, to the proclamation of 2012 as the “Year of the Fransaskois” by the provincial government.
+These efforts led, among other things, to the proclamation of 2012 as the “Year of the Fransaskois” by the provincial government and the signing of a Solidarity Pacte with Métis Nation Saskatchewan.

 FRANÇOISE SIGUR-CLOUTIER